 Conclusion on PM

-So far we covered the basics of PM.
+So far, we covered the basics of performance based marketing.
 We have also touched upon key concepts such as Optimization for KPIs, Cross-channel adaptability, and flexibility, focusing mainly on performance.
-If you found this article useful, we are more than sure that you will also find these digital marketing trends.
-Take a look!
+Hopefully, this article was helpful for you in understanding performance marketing and performance marketing channels.